Choosing between the Left and Right Banks of Paris is like picking a favourite child. Tough, but often necessary.

 But of course, there’s no real answer.
 There’s no scientific equation, no data mining, no possible way to find the “best”.

 Or is there?

-I’ve spent this week talking to experts, surveying Earful Tower followers, and churning through stats to figure out which side of the river is “officially” the best.
+I’ve interviewed to experts, surveyed Earful Tower followers, and churned through stats to figure out which side of the river is “officially” the best.
 And I have an answer.

 Before we even get into the result and the methodology, here are the facts and a helpful map.